A Survey on Semantic Communications in Internet of Vehicles: Related Technical Background

 \subsubsection{Semantic Metrics}

-Semantic metrics, mainly depended on the similarity, which can be divided into two aspects: the semantic level and effectiveness level.
-The semantic level focuses on the accurate understanding and transmission of information, while the effectiveness emphasizes the performance and functional achievement of the system in practical applications\cite{10319671}.
+Semantic metrics mainly depended on the similarity, which can be divided into two aspects: the semantic level and effectiveness level.
+The semantic level focuses on the accurate understanding and transmission of information, while the effectiveness emphasizes the performance and functional achievement of the system in practical applications~~\cite{10319671}.

-Semantic-Level Metrics: for different types of media such as text, images, and speech, there are various semantic similarity measurement methods.
-For example, text has average semantic distortion\cite{6815245} and Bilingual Evaluation Understudy (BLEU)\cite{papineni2002bleu}; for images, metrics such as Peak Signal-to-Noise Ratio (PSNR)\cite{8723589} and Structural Similarity Index (SSIM)\cite{sara2019image} are used; for speech, metrics like Signal-to-Distortion Ratio (SDR)\cite{vincent2006performance} and Perceptual Evaluation of Speech Quality (PESQ)\cite{941023} are employed, where each one has it pros and cons.
-Additionally, there are metrics for evaluating data compression ratios, such as bit reduction rate\cite{9832831} and average bits\cite{9791409}.
+Semantic-level metrics: The measurement of semantic similarity often serves to evaluate the similarity between the previously mentioned original input data S and the reconstructed output data S'.
+For different types of media such as text, images, and speech, there are various semantic similarity measurement methods.
+For example, text has average semantic distortion~\cite{6815245} and Bilingual Evaluation Understudy (BLEU)~\cite{papineni2002bleu}; for images, metrics such as the peak signal-to-noise ratio (PSNR)~\cite{8723589} and Structural Similarity Index (SSIM)~\cite{sara2019image} are used; for speech, metrics like the Signal-to-Distortion Ratio (SDR)~\cite{vincent2006performance} and Perceptual Evaluation of Speech Quality (PESQ)~\cite{941023} are employed, where each one has it pros and cons.
+Additionally, there are metrics for evaluating data compression ratios, such as the bit reduction rate~\cite{9832831} and average bits~\cite{9791409}.

-Effectiveness-Level Metrics: these include metrics based on Age of Information (AoI)\cite{9380899} and Value of Information (VoI) \cite{molin2019scheduling}.
+Effectiveness-level metrics: These include metrics based on Age of Information (AoI)~\cite{9380899} and Value of Information (VoI) ~\cite{molin2019scheduling}.
 The core of AoI-based metrics lies in measuring the time interval from the generation of information to its reception, while VoI-related metrics focus on the contribution of information to the completion of specific tasks.
 These metrics are used to assess the contribution of information to task completion, with different metrics being suitable for different scenarios and tasks.